JoeKnittel/joeknittel.github.io/_posts/2021-02-04-Binder-a-Self-Contained-Execution-Environment.md

 ---
-title: Binder : A Self-Contained Execution Environment for Our Code
+title: "Binder : A Self-Contained Execution Environment for Our Code"
 output:
   md_document:
     variant: gfm